[PREV - PRAISE_OF_ONES_ENEMIES] [TOP]

 "57.
 Camp taste nourishes itself on

 objects and personal styles.
-The Someone has to
+The care about something

 This makes assumptions DUMAS